alice-mkh/gnomerunner/README.md

 Most of icons used in the theme were collected from various sources:

-Default GNOME theme from versions 2.28 (GNOME) and 2.14 (Old GNOME) versions and are licenced under GNU LGPL.
+Default GNOME theme from versions 3.14 (Adwaita), 2.28 (GNOME) and 2.14 (Old GNOME) versions and are licenced under GNU LGPL. https://www.gnome.org/
-Adwaita icons are from GNOME version 3.14 and are licenced under GNU LGPL. https://www.gnome.org/

 Stock GTK+2 icons are under GNU LGPL.